almielczarek/shippo-elixir-client/README.md

 This library is intended to be developed as an OTP application built on top of HTTPoison.

-It will contain the main providers such as: FedEx, UPS, and USPS.
+It will contain structs for all of the api objects and will eventually cover all of the api methods.

-One of the early goals is to make it possible for providers to be plugged in if they are not covered in this repo.
-This is how the core providers will be implemented themselves.

 ## Installation